pixelatedlabs/dotcom/readme.md

 | `/releases/:tag/:asset`   | `github.com/pixelatedlabs/:repo/releases/download/:tag/:asset`   |

-For example [pixelatedlabs.com/dotcom/license](https://pixelatedlabs.com/dotcom/license) redirects to this repositories license file.
+For example [pixelatedlabs.com/dotcom/license](https://pixelatedlabs.com/dotcom/license) redirects to this repositories' license file.

 A redirect to `github.com/pixelatedlabs` is used as a fallback.